Skip to main content

 Understanding how to motivate yourself and your team an important part of being an effective leader.
 If you're interested in growing your leadership skills, ask us about our professional development training!

-The Wisconsin SBDC Network is a proud part of the Institute for Business & Entrepreneurship in the Universities of Wisconsin.
+The Wisconsin SBDC Network is a proud part of the Office of Business & Entrepreneurship in the Universities of Wisconsin.
 It is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact the SBDC office at UW-Green Bay at sbdc@uwgb.edu or call 920-366-9065.